Evidence for Many-Body States in NiPS$_3$ Revealed by Angle-Resolved Photoelectron Spectroscopy: Introduction

 Layered transition-metal thiophosphates MPS$_3$ (M = Mn, Co, Fe, Ni) have emerged as a versatile platform for exploring correlated magnetism, excitonics, and hybrid metal–ligand physics in van der Waals materials \cite{Wang2018}.
 Their weak interlayer coupling enables high-quality exfoliation down to the monolayer limit, see Fig. \ref{Fig. 1} (a).
 At the same time, the transition-metal site furnishes a rich interplay between local Coulomb interactions, ligand-hole configurations, and crystal-field anisotropy \cite{Dedkov_2023}.
 Within this family, NiPS$_3$ occupies a particularly intriguing position: It lies near the boundary between the charge-transfer and Mott–Hubbard regimes, exhibits substantial Ni–S covalency, and hosts a spin–orbital--entangled ligand-hole exciton \cite{Ho2021, Kang2020, He2024} whose energy, polarization and selection rules are strongly tied to the antiferromagnetic order; this spin–orbital–exciton physics has no direct analogue in MnPS$_3$ \cite{Majchrzak2025, D5TC00322A} or FePS$_3$ \cite{Majchrzak2025,NITSCHKE2025100019}, where optical excitations remain predominantly crystal-field or magnonic in character.

-Optical, XAS, and RIXS experiments consistently report sharp excitations attributed to multiplet-split transitions that are predominantly of single-ion Ni$^{2+}$ ($3d^8$) character \cite{Majchrzak2025,Kang2020,He2024}.
+Optical, x-ray absorption spectroscopy (XAS), and resonant inelastic x-ray spectroscopy (RIXS) experiments consistently report sharp excitations attributed to multiplet-split transitions that are predominantly of single-ion Ni$^{2+}$ ($3d^8$) character \cite{Majchrzak2025,Kang2020,He2024}.
 Interestingly, even the inherently covalent spin-orbital ligand-hole exciton shows up as a surprisingly sharp peak in these spectroscopies~\cite{Kang2020, He2024,Song2024, PhysRevLett.131.256504}.
 This indicates that the strong local correlations found in the Mott-insulating NiPS$_3$ are clearly visible in the two-particle spectroscopic probes.

 A central question thus arises: \textit{How does the correlated nature of NiPS$_3$ manifest in a single-particle probe as the angle-resolved photoelectron spectroscopy (ARPES)?} Although ARPES is often interpreted as a direct measurement of the band structure predicted by DFT (including DFT$+U$), in particular, in strongly correlated materials it probes the full one-electron removal spectrum \cite{Hüfner2013}.
 Such a spectrum has, by definition, a many-body character and can be very different from the itinerant bands obtained from DFT.
 In fact, one expects that the many-body final states of ARPES on a strongly correlated material should show some similarities with the multiplet states probed by the aforementioned two-particle probes~\cite{DAMASCELLI2001165}.
 Consequently, ARPES can reveal spectral features without a direct counterpart in mean-field theory -- an important point when assessing how reliably ARPES reflects the DFT-derived band structure of correlated materials.
 A key question for NiPS$_3$ is hence, whether ARPES uncovers additional spectral weight that encodes correlation physics inaccessible to static single-particle approaches, such as DFT.